sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 As you can see, no reference to external classes, no calls to external functions, all living there.
 This is a good thing, as the code stays simple while coding and has the real meaning when executing.

-But still… while codign the `::class.java` is present.
-Why I have been complaining about this if is something present in Kotlin?
+But still… while coding, the `::class.java` is present.
+Why have I been complaining about this if it is something present in Kotlin?
 Well, the main reason is because this operator and class is not nice, it's quite ugly and also can be confusing.
-There are more than one way to obtain a `Class<T>` from a class and this one is the easier one.
-There's a chance for erro using the other ones and they are verbose, not what we are trying to avoid here.
+There is more than one way to obtain a `Class<T>` from a class and this one is the easier one.
+There's a chance for error using the other ones and they are verbose, not what we are trying to avoid here.

 ## Reified for your types